raspberrypilearning/sleep-tracker/en/step_4.md

 --- /task ---

-We need to stop the brightness value from being set to `0`.
+You need to stop the brightness value from being set to `0`.

-To do this, we will use a Logic block to only halve the brightness value **if** the brightness level is **more than 10**.
+To do this, you will use a Logic block to only halve the brightness value **if** the brightness level is **more than 10**.

 --- task ---